derekmceachern/alpine-docker-scratch/README.md

 This builds a Docker image of a minimal Alpine Linux distribution from scratch.

 Why would I do this instead of just using the [official Alpine Docker image](https://hub.docker.com/_/alpine)?
 I wanted to learn how to create an image from scratch that wasn't one of the really simple examples of "write your own statically linked executable and put that in the container".
-I was looking for something that ended up looking more like a linux distribution that I could then install an application like Apache.
+I was looking for something that ended up looking more like a linux distribution that I could then use as the `FROM` to build an application like Apache.

 ## Overview